 Getting a client completely out of the blue from Google.
-This requires no work on your part, and while it might take awhile to get your site to the point where this happens, once you rank for a couple useful key terms, it can be a great source of leads.
+This requires no work on your part, and while it might take a while to get your site to the point where this happens, once you rank for a couple of useful key terms, it can be a great source of leads.

 Worth keeping in mind, some premium themes have many SEO tools built into the theme, so an external plugin may not be needed.

 Recommendation: Yoast SEO.
-This plugin makes it really easy to see what on page SEO components are good, and what need to be addressed.
+This plugin makes it really easy to see what on-page SEO components are good, and what needs to be addressed.

 3) Contact Form